Green Smoothie Gourmet

 Fudge Filling

-• ⅓ cup coconut milk (full fat at room temperature, shake can before measuring)
+• ⅓ cup coconut milk, canned full fat room temperature, not separated

 • ⅔ cup cocoa powder